 Usually studwork construction starts from the floor level by fixing the bottom section first.
 But if you’ve built timber frames before, then you probably have your own preferred method.
 If not, then a few YouTube tutorials should help you get started.
 The overall dimensions of the frame are 2400 mm wide and due to our unusually high ceiling, a height of 3500 mm.
 The level of the bed is at 1550 mm with a length and width of 2000 mm and 950 mm respectively.

 Section B-B shows the frame extending from the back wall only by 640 mm, so the remaining 310 mm is made up by front bookshelves that butt up against the front of the frame (see Figure 5, section H-H).
 To provide a surface for screwing on the bookshelves, we want to space the vertical supports according the the width of the bookshelves.
 So the bookshelf edges should line up at the vertical centreline of the timber sections.
 Below is a video showing an exploded assembly of the timber frame construction.

-When fixing timber sections into the wall, you will need to use wedge anchors, Rawlplugs, concrete anchors, or something similar.
+When fixing timber sections into the wall, you will need to use wedge anchors, Rawlplugs, resin anchors, or something similar.
 Most anchors require a hammer drill to make a hole into the existing wall first, then a conventional claw hammer to knock them into place.
 The timber sections can only be fixed onto load bearing walls.
 The basic principle is that the more you tighten the nut, the more the bolt expands inside the hole – thus providing more grip.
 To see a quick visual explanation, check out this video.